justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/introduction-to-product-types/README.md

 # Introduction to Product Types

-The catalog supports three product types: Simple, Grouped and Virtual.
+The catalog supports three product types: Simple, Grouped, and Virtual.

 **[Simple Product](../creating-a-simple-product/README.md)**: Any physical product for which inventory is tracked.